Transpose a Table Using FME

 3. Expose Attributes

-Finally, select the Vegetable attribute and click Import.
+In the next window, deselect the "Vegetable" attribute and click Import.

 All of the Vegetable values will be exposed.